bahostetterlewis/prometheus/documentation/examples/remote_storage/remote_storage_receiver/README.md

 ## Configuring Prometheus

-To configure Prometheus to send samples to this bridge, add the following to your `prometheus.yml`:
+To configure Prometheus to send samples to this binary, add the following to your `prometheus.yml`:

 ```yaml
 # Remote write configuration (for Graphite, OpenTSDB, or InfluxDB).